DENNEN WEEK CELEBRATES 20 YEARS!

 Meet the Director:

 Joshua Plati is the director of Dennen Week.
-Josh has been an elementary teacher for the last seventeen years.
-He graduated from Hamilton College and completed his Masters of Arts in Teaching from Simmons College.
+Josh has been an elementary teacher for the last twenty years.
+He graduated with his Bachelor’s from Hamilton College and completed his Masters of Arts in Teaching from Simmons College.
 Additionally, Josh has his Certificate of Advanced Graduate Studies from University of Southern Maine.
 As a collegiate swimmer, one of his great passions is coaching swimming; as well as serving as a town soccer and baseball coach to his children’s teams.
 He currently teaches fourth grade in Falmouth, Maine.
-He resides in Windham, Maine with his wife Heather – who is the Director of Advancement at Camp O-AT-KA – and their two children.
+He resides in Windham, Maine with his wife Heather – who is the Executive Director at Camp O-AT-KA – and their two children.

 Dennen Week Forms & Information: